emrovsky/deezer-account-creator/README.md

 ❗️if you have problems using the ui, download [terminal](https://apps.microsoft.com/detail/9N0DX20HK701?hl=en-US&gl=US) and [set the default windows command prompt](https://streamable.com/mh0z9b) to terminal if you want to open accounts very fast, set the thread duration to 0.01

+❗️you can create an capsolver account and buy a api key from [here](https://dashboard.capsolver.com/passport/register?inviteCode=c0lAroQKe-UX)

 ## 💻 Preview